roxk/idlgen/README.md

 ## Dev (Inner) Loop Consideration

-1. Edit as little as 1 header at a time with clean commit
+1. Edit as few headers, ideally only one header, at a time with clean commit
 2. If something goes wrong, copy the idl from .bak directly to start over

 ## Contribution